 Throw a light on your SAD

 According to research from UBC Hospital in Vancouver, Canada, light therapy is effective at combating seasonal affective disorder.
-Use a light box in your home or office — it provides the kind of bright rays that elevate levels of serotonin in your brain.
+Use a light box in your home or office—it provides the kind of bright rays that elevate levels of serotonin in your brain.
 Serotonin is a neurotransmitter, and having more of it can contribute to wellbeing and happiness.
-Rest assured, this isn’t the only time it’s mentioned in this piece.
+Bonus: It’s also one of the 70 Genius Tricks to Get Instantly Happy.

 Because of its northerly latitude, Canada’s winter days are shorter than in the vast majority of the U.S. Maybe that’s why they’re so preoccupied with light and it’s effect on mood.
-A study from McGill University in Montreal has shown that by spending at least 30 minutes a day outdoors — even during the cold winter months — you should be able to offset your seasonal drops in serotonin.
+A study from McGill University in Montreal has shown that by spending at least 30 minutes a day outdoors—even during the cold winter months—you should be able to offset your seasonal drops in serotonin.
 (Even on cloudy fall days, the strength of outdoor sunlight is still many times brighter than artificial lights.)
+And if you really want to unwind outdoors, consider one of the 20 Most Zen Places on Earth.

 There’s the rub

 While low serotonin is a recipe for a bummer, there’s evidence that the relationship between mood and serotonin goes two ways.
 What that means, says study from the University of Montreal, is that by laughing with friends, watching a funny movie, or even faking a smile, you can literally alter your brain chemistry and insulate yourself against the winter blues.
-Get inspired by these 25 Ways to be Happier Now!
+And to keep the good times rolling, follow these 25 Ways to be Happier Now!

 Get it on